cybnity/foundation-techstack/demonstrators-line/demonstrator-v0/technologies-stack-analysis.md

 Should be virtualizable (e.g Docker containerized) allowing an installation/execution on a public cloud host (e.g IAS, PAAS), or an independent laptop (e.g OS on x64, ARM64 processing unit) without Internet connection.

 ### Tooling & Supervision
+Should allow definition and test of basic software factory implementation allowing to deliver Dockerized systems.

+None supervision requirements required regarding the step of the CYBNITY Foundation project.

 # SELECTED IMPLEMENTATION ARCHITECTURE
 Presentation of the retained implementation stack resulting of the analysis steps result and stack definition.